Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

 Like the EM-based methods, this category is also most similar to Kautz's third classification of \textsc{Neuro;Symbolic AI}.
 However, the major benefit of \textbf{Neural LP}, \textbf{DRUM}, and \textbf{LPRules} is that they train end-to-end.
-Unlike \textbf{IterE} \cite{zhang2019iteratively} and \textbf{SN-Hybrid} \cite{suresh2020hybrid}, which use the neural module to guide rule-mining, these approaches are not limited to predefined heuristics.
-While some of the EM-based approaches claim to learn new rules, one might argue that they are not entirely different from methods which only learn rule confidences: there are simply extra filtering criteria to determine the candidate pool of axioms.
-In contrast, when the rule-generating step is differentiable, candidate rules are actually learned rather than simply filtered via predefined heuristics.
-However, \textbf{Neural LP} and \textbf{DRUM} only train on positive examples and have yet to be tried on a dataset with negative examples.
+Unlike \textbf{IterE} \cite{zhang2019iteratively} and \textbf{SN-Hybrid} \cite{suresh2020hybrid}, which use the neural module to guide rule mining, these approaches are not limited to predefined heuristics.
+As a major limitation, however, \textbf{Neural LP} and \textbf{DRUM} only train on positive examples and have yet to be tried on a dataset with negative examples.
 In many applications, positive predictions are more interesting than negative predictions.
 However, a lack of negative examples in the training data increases the risk of false positive predictions, which, in some contexts, such as drug-target prediction, could lead to a waste of time, money, and resources or potentially even health hazards.

-\subsubsection{Path-Based Rule Learning}
+\subsubsection{\textbf{Path-Based Rule Learning}}

 Most of the previous approaches which mine or generate rules do so in a way that treats the latter as statements involving individual relation types.
-However, there exists another branch of work which accomplishes rule-learning through path-based approaches, as shown in Fig. \ref{fig:path-based}.
-Path-based methods can make inferences from chains of edges or relations, which is efficient for operating on KGs that are skewed due to data imbalance \cite{zhang2019long}.
-Furthermore, the generated rule sets are not only interpretable but often more expressive, as they facilitate understanding of relationships between nodes that are several hops away from each other, a trait which we call \textit{long-range dependency} \cite{liu2021neural}.
+However, there exists another branch of work, the rightmost part of Fig. \ref{fig:taxonomy}-C, which accomplishes rule-learning through path-based approaches.
+Path-based methods can make inferences from chains of edges or relations, as shown in Fig. \ref{fig:path-based}.
+Consequently, the generated rule sets are not only interpretable but often more expressive, as they facilitate understanding of relationships between nodes that are several hops away from each other, leveraging long-range dependencies.
+Therefore, in addition to leveraging all the other listed characteristics in \S\ref{section:nesy_graphs}, this subcategory of approaches is \textit{uniquely} distinguished by the \mbox{\reflongr} characteristic.